-So, now I am at Blogsome.
+So, now [UPDATE: in 2007.
+Not anymore after 2011] I am at Blogsome.
 I did manage to transfer some, though a minority, of my blogs from ModBlog to Blogsome, using the Google cache.

 Question: You call your blog “Dear Kitty” in reference to the way Anne Frank addressed her diary.

 Despite the fact that blogging is now mainstream, do you feel that there is still a subversive element to the process for the bulk of bloggers or is it mainly a childish “look at me” play for attention?

 Answer: I think the answer to this question is basically dependent on the individual who does the blogging.